New or Recently Updated (click on item to view)

 Reading the Bard Literary Group

 The Shakespeare series, Reading the Bard, meets on the first and third Tuesday of every month at 2 o’clock in the auditorium.
 On the first Tuesday, we watch a film version of a Shakespeare play and on the third Tuesday we talk about both the play and the film and lots of other things too.
 Everybody is welcome.
 You don’t need to read the play in advance.
-Our next film is Macbeth.
-We will meet on Tuesday, April 1 at 2 o’clock in the Fireplace Room.
-We will meet to screen and discuss Macbeth.
-Everyone is welcome.
-Questions?
-Call Tom Scheye.
+We will meet Tuesday, June 3 at 2:00 in the auditorium to to talk about what you’d like to see and talk about come September

 Classic Book Club